foldda/rda/README.md

 Recursive Delimited Array, or RDA, is a text encoding format for storing structured data in a string, similar to XML and JSON.

+But unlike XML and JSON, which require pre-defining a schema that has places and defined attributes for every data elements for a targeted data structure, RDA's "storage space" is a plain "one-size-fits-all" multi-dimensional array[^1], and all data elements of a data object are placed as a simplified data types in the array.

+[^1]: The number of dimensions and the size of each dimemsion of the multi-dimensional array of an RDA encoded string can be expanded as rquired,

+As the result, RDA encoding and decoding are much simpler (read "fast", "efficient", "compact"...), and as explained below, more flexible and resiliant to data structure changes during exchanging data between programs.

 ## Schema-less Encoding

-In RDA encoding, data elements of a structured data object are placed in a space of a multi-dimensional array where the number of dimensions and the size of each dimemsion can be expanded as rquired.

-The following example shows a 1-dimension RDA-encoded string container containing a list of data elements: "One", "Two", and "Three".
+The following example shows a 1-dimension RDA-encoded string that contains a list of data elements: "One", "Two", and "Three".

 ```
 |\|One|Two|Three